Article - Transportation

 1. Collect the civil penalty provided for under paragraph (3) of this subsection from the person that placed or maintained the commercial sign; and

 2. Seek an injunction against further violations of this subsection in a civil action in the District Court.

-(3) (i) A person that places or maintains a commercial sign within the right–of–way of a State highway in violation of this subsection is subject to a civil penalty not exceeding $25 per commercial sign, which, if not paid after being cited and assessed by the Administration, county, or municipal corporation, may be recovered in a civil action in the District Court by the Administration or by the county or municipal corporation in which the commercial sign was located.
+(3) (i) Except as provided in subparagraph (ii) of this paragraph, a person that places or maintains a commercial sign within the right–of–way of a State highway in violation of this subsection is subject to a civil penalty not exceeding $25 per commercial sign placed or maintained, which, if not paid after being cited and assessed by the Administration, county, or municipal corporation, may be recovered in a civil action in the District Court by the Administration or by the county or municipal corporation in which the commercial sign was located.